intel/linux-npu-driver/README.md

 ## Components

-The repository collects components that are required to work with Intel(R) AI Boost in Linux systems.
+The repository collects components that are required to work with Intel NPU in Linux systems.

 ```